connervieira/Predator/CONFIGURATION.md

         - The "alert" status is used when Predator detects a license plate in an alert database.
         - The "notice" status is used when Predator detects any valid license plate.
         - The "normal" status is used when Predator is running, and hasn't detected any license plates in the past processing cycle.

+### Real-time Mode Traffic Camera Alert Settings

+Predator can notify the user when a speed or red-light camera is nearby, based on GPS data an an ExCam database.

+- `traffic_camera_alerts_enabled`
+    - This configuration value determines whether or not traffic camera alerts are enabled.
+    - When this is set to `true`, Predator will use information from the following traffic camera alert settings in order to notify the user of nearby traffic cameras.
+- `camera_alert_types`
+    - This configuration value determines which camera types Predator will consider when displaying alerts to the user.
+All of the values under this setting should be set to a boolean value indicating whether or not alerts should be shown for each respective camera type.
+    - There are currently 3 types of cameras.
+        - `speed` includes both radar and average speed enforcement cameras.
+        - `redlight` includes traffic light enforcement cameras.
+        - `misc` includes all traffic cameras that don't fall into the other two categories.
+- `traffic_camera_alert_radius`
+    - This configuration value determines the distance, in miles, at which Predator will alert the user of a speed camera.
+- `traffic_camera_database`
+    - This is a file path pointing to a database of traffic cameras.
+    - The database should be in ExCam format.
+        - For legal reasons, Predator doesn't come packaged with the database.
+Please review your local laws before installing a speed and red-light camera database.
+- `traffic_camera_loaded_radius`
+    - This is the radius, in miles, that Predator will load traffic cameras from during the initial loading process.
+    - For example, if this value is set to `100`, then Predator will only load traffic cameras in a 100 mile radius from the current location when it boots.
+If you travel more than 100 miles away from your original location without reloading Predator then you won't get traffic camera alerts.
+    - If you're running Predator on a high performance processor, you can comfortable set this to a very high number, which could be useful on long road trips where you might not restart Predator for hundreds of miles at a time.
+However, if you're running Predator on a low powered device, like a Raspberry Pi, you should reduce this radius to make Predator faster at checking traffic camera proximity when running in real-time mode.